MycoTOX Profile

-Mycotoxins, produced by certain mold species, are some of the most prevalent toxins and can come from many sources including buildings, vehicles, and food.
+Mycotoxins, produced by certain mold species, are some of the most prevalent toxins and can come from many sources, including buildings, vehicles, and food.
 These compounds have been recognized as a growing global health concern due to their acute and chronic adverse health impacts.
-Mycotoxin exposure can be difficult to diagnose without proper testing due to vague and often varied symptoms.
+Mycotoxin exposure can be challenging to diagnose without proper testing due to vague and often varied symptoms.

 Urine